Skip to Main Content

 Spacing

-Also, always include a period at the end of a stand-alone citation sentence.
+Also, remember to always include a period at the end of a stand-alone citation sentence.

 State Citation Rules